zamarise/startnow-astro-weight-calculator/README.md

-# Product Name
+# Astro Weight Calculator
-> Calculate what your weight (or any weight!) would be on a another planet.
+> Calculate what your weight (or any weight!) would be on another planet.

 This was my first project at Origin Code Academy.
 This Astro Weight Calculator was created using HTML, CSS, Bootstrap, jQuery, and JavaScript.